mislav/puppet-personal/readme.md

 to be able to provision a single box quickly for personal use, but I want to do it via recipes that I or anyone else can easily re-apply against another box.

-I've brushed with Chef, but after getting disillusioned with its steep learning curve, I've set out to try Puppet.
+I've brushed with Chef, but after getting disillusioned with its complexity, I've set out to try Puppet.
 Turns out, it's not any easier.

 ![I have no idea what I'm doing](http://i0.kym-cdn.com/photos/images/newsfeed/000/234/142/196.jpg)